Updated as of 10/25/2020, if you have any questions or concerns regarding this document, please contact FEMA at FEMA-NFIP-REINSURANE@fema.dhs.gov

 - Ability to write property catastrophic excess of loss reinsurance in the United States;

-- AM Best financial strength rating of A- or better,
+- AM Best financial strength rating of A- with a stable outlook or better, or

-- S&P financial strength rating of A- or better, and
+- S&P financial strength rating of A- with a stable outlook or better ,

-- For Underwriting Members of Lloyd’s, Lloyd’s AM Best or S&P financial strength market rating of A- or better,
+- For Underwriting Members of Lloyd’s, Lloyd’s AM Best or S&P financial strength market rating of A- with a stable outlook or better,

-- Policyholder Surplus or Shareholder Funds of at least $500 million; or for Underwriting Members of Lloyd’s a Stamp Capacity of at least £200 million;
+- Policyholder Surplus or Shareholder Funds of at least $500 million, or either in combination with other financial equivalents that meet FEMA’s approval: or for Underwriting Members of Lloyd’s a Stamp Capacity of at least £200 million;

 - Payment of taxes pursuant to country or jurisdiction in which the reinsurance company operates.